 It is essential that escape routes, and the means provided to ensure they are used safely, are managed and maintained to ensure that they remain usable and available at all times when the premises are occupied.
-Inform staff in training sessions about the escape routes within the premises.
+Tell employees in staff training sessions about the escape routes within the premises.

-Corridors and stairways that form part of escape routes should be kept clear and hazard free at all times.
+Corridors, stairways and other parts of the premises that form part of escape routes should be kept clear and hazard free at all times.
 Items that may be a source of fuel or pose an ignition risk should never be located on any corridor or stairway that will be used as an escape route.
-In some premises with storage racking, escape routes may be through/under the racking; these should be kept clear of any storage and obstructions.
-Further guidance is available in Part 2, Section 4.